 Why not have a garden party?
 Here are some ideas to get you in the mood for the summer holidays – even inviting a guest or two!
 If you fancy having a garden party there are lots of ideas to help you think about how best to decorate your garden.
 You can scale up or down depending on budget, garden size and theme.

-Talking of themes – a good garden party starts with either a theme or colour scheme and it can be as simple as colourful tablecloths and cushions or draped fabric giving it that ‘festival’ feel.
+A good garden party starts with either a theme or colour scheme and it can be as simple as colourful tablecloths and cushions or draped fabric giving it that ‘festival’ feel.
 Let’s hope the summer is hot and sunny and we can spend more of it outside than inside watching the rain!

 Use anything you have to hand or in the garden – hang stuff from trees, washing lines or the window frames or get crafty and make your own party decorations out of just about anything.